AaronWard/covidify/README.md

 - Results will be saved to `reports` folder.

 ## Visualization of data:

 This plots will be updated <u>daily</u> to visualize the trend in aggregated sums and the daily counts for 3 attributes: **<i>Confirmed Cases, Deaths and Recoveries.</i>**

+Last updated:  `2020-01-31`

 **Confirmed Cases**

-this is an aggregated sum trendline for all the cases that have been confirmed with the corona virus
+This is an aggregated sum trendline for all the confirmed cases with the corona virus
 ![alt text](./reports/images/confirmed_trendline.jpg "Current trend of confirmed cases")

 **Deaths**

-this is an aggregated sum trendline for all people who have died.
+This is an aggregated sum trendline for all people who have died.
 ![alt text](./reports/images/deaths_trendline.jpg "Current trend of confirmed cases")